2013 Yemeni Ministry of Defense attack

-On 5 December 2013, a coordinated terrorist attack occurred targeting the Ministry of Defense complex in Sana'a, Yemen.
+On 5 December 2013, a coordinated terrorist attack occurred targeting the Ministry of Defense complex in Sanaa, Yemen.
 Heavily armed militants utilized a car bomb to breach the gates of the complex before storming it and occupying a hospital within it.
 The attack, which killed 52 people and injured 167, was claimed by Ansar al-Sharia, an affiliate of al-Qaeda in the Arabian Peninsula (AQAP).
 AQAP later issued an apology for the attack after footage from within the hospital was broadcast showing the gunmen murdering medical personnel.

 Background

 AQAP and its local affiliate Ansar al-Sharia gained significant strength amid the Yemeni revolution in 2011, which allowed them to seize territory in southern Yemen while the central government was preoccupied.
-Despite this, terrorist attacks were still rare in Sana'a due to heavy security and AQAP's preoccupation with battling Yemeni forces in the southern governorates.
+Despite this, terrorist attacks were still rare in Sanaa due to heavy security and AQAP's preoccupation with battling Yemeni forces in the southern governorates.
 After the government launched a military offensive against them in 2012 and the United States intensified their drone campaign, AQAP began launching several attacks against government and security targets in the capital such as with the Unity Day parade rehearsal bombing in May 2012, a suicide bombing at a police academy in July and a car bombing which attempted to assassinate Defense Minister Mohammed Nasser Ahmed in September.
 Despite losing their territory in the south, the group continued waging large attacks, such as in September 2013 when AQAP fighters attacked two military installations in southern Yemen, killing 21 soldiers.
 In November 2013, two AQAP gunmen on a motorcycle killed a Belarusian defence contractor.
-The Yemeni government introduced a new security plan for Sana'a on 2 December in response to the shooting, which included provisions such as banning motorcycles within the central part of the capital.
+The Yemeni government introduced a new security plan for Sanaa on 2 December in response to the shooting, which included provisions such as banning motorcycles within the central part of the capital.

 Located within the edge of the Bab al-Yemen neighbourhood, the Yemeni Ministry of Defense complex, which houses the presidential office, minister of defense and military chief of staff, is regarded as one of the most important and secure facilities in the country.
 Within the complex contains the al-Oradi hospital which is used by military and civil state senior officials and hosts foreign workers.
 A month prior to the attack, two army vehicles had reportedly disappeared according to military officials.
 The security chief at the defense ministry compound was replaced two weeks prior to the attack.
-One week prior, the defense ministry was warned that a major attack in Sana'a was imminent, leading to authorities allocating additional security forces at the compound.
-The Yemeni defense minister, who had previously been the subject of multiple assassination attempts by AQAP, was meeting with the U.S. government in Washington on the day of the attack.
+One week prior, the defense ministry was warned that a major attack in Sanaa was imminent, leading to authorities allocating additional security forces at the compound.
+The Yemeni defense minister, who had previously been the subject of multiple assassination attempts by AQAP, was meeting with the U.S. government in Washington, D.C. on the day of the attack.
 At the time the attack began, a planned meeting of top military commanders was set to take place, though it was unexpectedly delayed at the last minute.